tmylk/data-kata/validation/README.md

 The checks:

- - id is unique
+ - id is int
  - Street column is a string
- - YearBuilt minimal value is between 1700 and 1900.
+ - YearBuilt value is between 1700 and 1900.
+ - firstfloor is at least one third of the 2nd floor
  - FireplaceQuality - FireplaceQu - optional - nullable - enum values of 'Ex', 'Gd', 'TA', 'Fa', 'Po'.
 If Fireplaces is greater than 0, FireplaceQu is required.

- - firstfloor bigger than 2nd floor
+ Bonus:
+ - id is unique